coolmintmild/ChatGPT-L2-Writing/README.md

-# ChatGPT as a L2 Writing Assistant Tool: A Critical Exploration into its Application in Foreign Language Writing Classrooms.
+# ChatGPT as a Tool in EFL Writing: An Analysis of Students Usage and Perceptions